-Ken McClain is the regional general manager of Kapnos Taverna, Pepita and Yona in Arlington, Va.
-He been with the Mike Isabella Concepts team since 2014, most recently as general manager of Graffiato in Richmond, Va.
+Ken McClain is the regional general manager of Kapnos Taverna, Pepita, and Yona in Arlington, Va.
+He has been with the Mike Isabella Concepts team since 2014, most recently as general manager of Graffiato in Richmond, Va.

 Prior to working for Chef Isabella, McClain was a general manager with the Phat Tao Restaurant Group in Ho Chi Minh City, Vietnam and Hotel Iris in Venice, Italy.
 He is originally from Atlanta, Ga. and currently resides in Falls Church, Va.

 George Pagonis is executive chef and partner at Kapnos, Kapnos Taverna and Kapnos Kouzina.
 At Kapnos, George helped put mainland Greek cuisine, including daily whole animal roasting, on the map in the nation’s capital when it opened in 2013.
 He competed on season 12 of the hit Bravo TV series Top Chef.

 Before opening Kapnos, Chef George served as chef de cuisine at Mike Isabella’s Italian-inspired flagship, Graffiato, also in Washington, D.C.
 Prior to joining Graffiato, Chef George cooked at Aureole in New York under Christophe Bellanca and Marcus Ware.
 Before that, the fluent Greek-speaker worked at Jose Andres’ Zaytinya, where he first cooked under Mike Isabella.
 His first tour of duty in a fine dining kitchen was at New York’s Le Cirque.
 Chef George attended the University of Mary Washington, and though he followed that up with a degree from the Culinary Institute of America, he first earned his kitchen stripes at The Four Seasons, an Alexandria, Va.
 Greek diner owned by his father.